Top 22 World’s Biggest And Largest Container Ships in 2024

-[Updated for 2024] The International Shipping Industry shares a major chunk, about 90%, of the global trade in goods.
-According to the International Chamber of Shipping, there are currently more than 50,000 merchant ships operating in the oceans.
+[Updated for 2024] The International Shipping Industry accounts for a major chunk, about 90%, of the global trade in goods.
+According to the International Chamber of Shipping, more than 50,000 merchant ships operate in the oceans.

 Container ships (also spelt as containerships) are cargo ships that carry the load in large-sized intermodal containers.
 They are classified into various categories based on their carrying capacity.